 End user devices need to be configured properly, these devices need to be PIN protected for the use of EAP (802.1x) methods.
-Users should also be educated to install the freeradius CA certificate on their devices to be sure to connect to the right server.
-This way their password can't be catched in case of a malicious server.
+And most important: users need to be educated to install the freeradius CA certificate on their devices to be sure to connect to the right server.
+This way the password can't be catched in case of a malicious server.
 The site specific certificate is available on the internal network.